UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Note:** Feed consumed per day assumes freely available water and forage (such as grass or other undergrowth).

-> I like logistics, and find the planning of supply for an expedition interesting.
-These last two tables are based on a lot of real-world research on the use of beasts of burden in cross-country travel, and their feed requirements.
-This system has obviously been simplified quite a bit to make it gameable, and I think this strikes a nice balance between simplicity and interesting choices.

 ---

 ## Basic Combat